bozonx/sls-site/src/en/doc/about.md

 ---
 # About the project

 The Personal Freedom System project was launched on August 3, 2022.
 The author of the project is [Ivan K](ivan-k).
+All links to social networks can be found [here](/en/page/links).

 ## Project Goals: